greim/ugly-adapter/readme.md

 # Universal Callback => Promise Adapter

-With [ES7 async functions](https://jakearchibald.com/2014/es7-async-functions/) gaining prominence, the JavaScript world is poised to transition to promises.
+With [Koa](http://koajs.com/) and [ES7 async functions](https://jakearchibald.com/2014/es7-async-functions/) gaining prominence, the JavaScript world is poised to transition to promises.
-That means we need a way to *promisify* callback-based APIs.
+That means we need a sane way to *promisify* callback-based APIs.
 Rather than importing lots of different promisification wrappers for each API, this lib provides a single way to promisify every API.

 ## Install